Game Boy made from LEGO: Nostalgia to build yourself

 New bricks for the classic

-Lego has opted for Light Bluish Gray for the colour scheme.
+LEGO has opted for Light Bluish Gray for the colour scheme.
 The colour is slightly darker than the original, which goes well with the slightly yellowed look of many old sets.
 New parts have been specially developed for this set, including round buttons and a special 3×3 slope for the speaker opening.

 A little extra: the screen is slightly larger than on the real Game Boy.
 This makes the simple pixel animation look a little clearer without changing the design too much.